-- 15.11 A Councillor commits an act of disorder if the Councillor, at a meeting of the Council or a Committee of the Council: - (a) contravenes the Act or any regulation in force under the Act or this Code; or - (b) assaults or threatens to assault another Councillor or person present at the meeting; or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the Council or the Committee, or addresses or attempts to address the Council or the Committee on such a motion, amendment or matter; or - (d) insults or makes personal reflections on or imputes improper motives to any other Council official, or alleges a breach of the Council's Code of Conduct; or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the Council or the Committee into disrepute. - 15.12 The Chairperson may require a Councillor: - (a) to apologise without reservation for an act of disorder referred to in Clauses 15.11(a) or (b); or - (b) to withdraw a motion or an amendment referred to in Clause 15.11(c) and, where appropriate, to apologise without reservation; or to retract and apologise without reservation for an act of disorder referred to in Clauses 15.11(d) and (e).
+15.11.
+A Councillor commits an act of disorder if the Councillor, at a meeting of the Council or a Committee of the Council:

+- 15.11.1. contravenes the Act, the Regulation or this Code; or - 15.11.2. assaults or threatens to assault another Councillor or person present at the meeting; or - 15.11.3. moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the Council or the Committee, or addresses or attempts to address the Council or the Committee on such a motion, amendment or matter; or - 15.11.4. insults, makes unfavourable personal remarks about, or imputes improper motives to any other Council official, or alleges a breach of the Council's Code of Conduct; or

+- 15.11.5. says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the Council or the Committee into disrepute. - 15.12.
+The Chairperson may require a Councillor: - 15.12.1. to apologise without reservation for an act of disorder referred to in Clauses 15.11.1, 15.11.2 or 15.11.5; or - 15.12.2. to withdraw a motion or an amendment referred to in Clause 15.11.3 and, where appropriate, to apologise without reservation; or - 15.12.3. to retract and apologise without reservation for any statement that constitutes an act of disorder referred to in Clauses 15.11.4 and 15.11.5.